davidgiga1993/mixing-station-docs/docs/layers.md

 ### Target Mix
 The `Target Mix` option allows you to select which mix of a channel you want to add to the layer.

-This is useful if you want, for example, to be able to change an FX send for your main vocals without using sends on faders.
+This is useful if you want, for example, to be able to change an FX send for your main vocals without using "sends on faders".

-By default, the `Any` option is selected. `Any` causes the channel to follow the currently selected sends on fader mix (default app behaviour).
+By default, the `Any` option is selected. `Any` causes the channel to follow the currently selected "sends on fader" mix (default app behaviour).
 Any other selection causes all channels added in that mode to be fixed to the selected mix.

 In the following example I'm adding 3x `Ch 1` but with different target mixes.
 As you can see in the mixer view, each fader now controls the send level to the selected mix.